Stop Overspending on VPS: A Cost-Control Framework for Small SaaS Teams

 Week 4: Verify

-- Confirm no regression in error budget, latency, or incident count.
+- Confirm no regression in error rate (or error budget), latency, or incident count.

 Repeat monthly.
 This is how costs trend down without operational chaos.